PALab/place/README.md

 This section will walk you through a more detailed installation of PLACE.
 This has been tested on a clean installation of Ubuntu 16.04.2 LTS.
-PLACE has also been used on CENTOS 7 systems.
+PLACE has also been used on CentOS 7 systems.

 ### Install Anaconda